-Our volunteers in Ghana typically live together in a volunteer house managed by a team of local Ghanaians.
-Breakfast and dinner are provided by local staff, who are also on hand to provide care and support to all of volunteers.
+Our volunteers in Ghana live together in the JayNii Foundation in Jamestown.
+Breakfast and dinner are provided by Jay, who is also on hand to provide care and support to all of volunteers.

-In general, you will be sleeping in a shared room (2-6 people), and all our volunteer accommodation is equipped with electricity, western-style toilet and shower facilities.
-Power cuts and water shortages can occur but are infrequent and shouldn't affect you too much.
+In general, you will be sleeping in a shared room (2-6 people), and all our volunteer accommodation is equipped with electricity, westernstyle toilet and shower facilities.
+Please note that although you will be sleeping in a volunteer-only room, the children's home can be a lively place.
+Most volunteers enjoy this but remember that you can always escape to your room if you need to!